 A: First, be sure you really need a snack.
-Generally, you don't need to eat before exercise unless you tend to run low on energy during your workouts, or it's been more than a couple of hours since your last meal (think an early morning workout -- how long ago was dinner?).
+Generally, you don't need to eat before exercise unless you tend to run low on energy during your workouts, or it's been more than a couple of hours since your last meal.

 Best foods to avoid?
-Go easy on caffeine and warm fluids (which tend to speed food through your intestines) as well as milk and high-fat or high-fiber foods, all of which can upset your stomach.
-Eating too much fat can also slow down the absorption of carbs and leave you feeling sluggish.
-Avoid high-calorie snacks if you're watching your weight -- you may end up consuming more calories than you burn.
+Go easy on warm fluids (which tend to speed food through your intestines) as well as milk and high-fat or high-fiber foods, all of which can upset your stomach.
+Eating too much fat can also leave you feeling sluggish.
+And of course, avoid high-calorie snacks if you're watching your weight.

 Find more articles, browse back issues, and read the current issue of "WebMD the Magazine."